arturictus/sidekiq_alive/README.md

   # ==> Rack server
   # Web server used to serve an HTTP response.
+  # Can also be set with the environment variable SIDEKIQ_ALIVE_SERVER.
   # default: 'webrick'
   #
   #    config.server = 'puma'